-• making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up viewing their genitals or buttocks (with or without underwear) to cause the victim humiliation, distress or alarm.
+- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - Upskirting: where someone takes a picture under a person's clothing (not necessarily a skirt) without permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to cause the victim humiliation, distress or alarm.
 It is a criminal offence.
 Anyone of any gender, can be a victim.